quixio/quix-streams/docs/read.md

 ### Using Data Frames

-If you use the Python version of the SDK you can use [Pandas DataFrames](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe){target=_blank} for reading and writing `ParameterData` to Quix.
+If you use the Python version of the SDK you can use [Pandas DataFrames](https://pandas.pydata.org/docs/user_guide/dsintro.html#dataframe){target=_blank} for reading and writing `TimeseriesData` to Quix.

-The Pandas DataFrames format is just a representation of [ParameterData](#parameter-data-format) format, where the Timestamp is mapped to a column named `time` and the rest of the parameters are mapped as columns named as the ParameterId of the parameter.
+The Pandas DataFrames format is just a representation of [TimeseriesData](#timeseriesdata-format) format, where the Timestamp is mapped to a column named `time` and the rest of the parameters are mapped as columns named as the ParameterId of the parameter.
 Tags are mapped as columns with the prefix `TAG__` and the TagId of the tag.

-For example, the following [ParameterData](#parameter-data-format):
+For example, the following [TimeseriesData](#timeseriesdata-format):

 | Timestamp | CarId (tag) | Speed | Gear |
 | --------- | ----------- | ----- | ---- |